serenespringbloom/Flip-7-Counter/README.md

 ## 🕹️ Game Overview

 **Flip 7** is a multiplayer card game where players try to accumulate 200 points by drawing cards ranging from 0–12.
 Each round, players take turns to draw or stay.
-Drawing duplicates in a round causes a bust — unless protected by a **Second Chance** card.
+Drawing duplicates in a round causes a bust, unless protected by a **Second Chance** card.
 Bonus point cards and special ability cards can influence the round.

 This app manages:
 - Player setup and turn order